Itsshraddha/Pixie/README.md

 ```
 ---
 # Usage
-- Once you run the script, MIRA will initialize and say "Initializing MIRA...".
+- Once you run the script, PIXIE will initialize and say "Initializing MIRA...".

-- Listen for Commands: MIRA will automatically start listening for your voice.
+- Listen for Commands: PIXIE will automatically start listening for your voice.

 - Give a Command: Say one of the predefined commands, like "Open Google" or "Play Old Town Road."

-- Ask a Question: Ask MIRA any question, and it will use Gemini AI to respond.
+- Ask a Question: Ask PIXIE any question, and it will use Gemini AI to respond.

-- Exit: To end the program, say "Bye-bye."
+- Exit: To end the program, say "OKAY."
 # Troubleshooting
 - "Recognition Error": This usually means you have a problem with your microphone or internet connection.